-St Joseph's personal development and relationship aims are to provide pupils with information and to raise awareness about themselves and develop respect for others, this philosophy is also replicated in various policies; Anti bullying, Equalities Health and Safety, Child Protection, Behaviour code of conduct, Travelling code of conduct and Behaviour for Learning .
+St Joseph's personal aims are to provide pupils with information and to raise awareness about themselves and develop respect for others.
+This philosophy is also replicated in various policies; Anti bullying, Equalities Health and Safety, Child Protection, Behaviour code of conduct, Travelling code of conduct and Behaviour for Learning.
 Strong and supportive relationships are encouraged and appreciated by all in our Catholic community.

-School acknowledges and will endeavour to provide excellent practice in order to improve our young people's school attendance, behaviour, motivation, relationships and promote achievement.
+Our school will endeavour to provide excellent practice in order to improve our young people's school attendance, behaviour, motivation, relationships and promote achievement.
 We will also develop learning experiences outside the classroom so as to promote engagement and achievement in school settings.

-Our overarching aims are to provide the following;

-Benefits to young people:
+Our overarching aims are to provide the following benefits to young people:

-- Improving their soft and academic skills - Raising their aspirations and engagement with education - Increasing their chances of staying in education, employment or training - Enabling them to access other qualifications, progression routes and support. - Improves attainment and attendance levels - Reduces disruptions in the classroom - Working with other agencies can bring quality, up to date resources to schools and help the best practice and knowledge in terms of care, support and guidance - Increase young people's engagement with extra- curricular activities, voluntary work or community work - Better partnerships between schools, youth groups and local community groups.
+- Improve their soft and academic skills. - High aspirations and engagement with education An increased chance of staying in education, employment or training. - Enabling them to access other qualifications, progression routes and support. - Improving attainment and attendance levels. - Reducing disruptions in the classroom. - Working with other agencies can bring quality, up to date resources to schools and help the best practice and knowledge in terms of care, support and guidance. - Increasing young people's engagement with extra- curricular activities, voluntary work or community work. - Better partnerships between schools, youth groups and local community groups.